Location Configuration

 Amazon S3 or S3 Compatible Storage

 Enter the access key and secret, select the region and enter the bucket name.
 The bucket must be in the region specified.
 If the bucket has object locking enabled then set the Enable Immutable Backups toggle (see Immutable Backups for details).
-If the bucket is using S3 Intelligent-Tiering, only Standard-IA, One Zone-IA and Glacier Instant Retrieval storage classes are supported by K10.
+If the bucket is using S3 Intelligent-Tiering, only Standard-IA, One Zone-IA and Glacier Instant Retrieval storage classes are supported by Veeam Kasten.

 An IAM role may be specified for an Amazon S3 location profile by selecting the Execute Operations Using an AWS IAM Role button.